Comrade (2017 film)

 Comrade is a Bengali drama film directed by former Trinamul Congress student leader Shankudeb Panda.
 This film was released on 21 July 2017.
-The music is released by Amara Muzik.
+The music was released by Amara Muzik.

 Plot

-The story based on the Singur - Nandigram violence which took place in the period of 2006 to 2007 in West Bengal.
-A peasants movement starts against land acquisition policy by the Government for industrialisation.
-The government stick on the point to acquire lands for a factory.
-Party workers confront with the farmers on the issue.
-Two women, Nandini and Radharani become the leader of the uprising.
+The story is based on the Singur - Nandigram violence which took place in the period of 2006 to 2007 in West Bengal.
+A peasant's movement starts against land acquisition policy by the Government for industrialisation.
+The government sticks to the point of acquiring land belonging to a factory.
+Party workers confront the farmers on the issue.
+Two women, Nandini and Radharani become the leaders of the uprising.
 Nandini is gang-raped and murdered and Radharani commits suicide.
-Those horrific incidents make villagers to more united for their rights.
+Those horrific incidents make villagers more united for their rights.
 Later Supreme Court of India orders to stop the land acquisition.